 I also enjoy the insight into the history, culture, and politics of Louisiana.
 Burke is a native of Louisiana and he tells it like it is.
 His descriptions of the scenery are to be savored.
 I reread these often.

 If you haven't read any of the books in this series I would suggest you start with some of the earlier ones.
 One of my favorites was In The Electric Mist With the Confederate Dead.
 Purple Cane Road was another.
 In Electric Mist more than any of the others, you get to read about Dave's connection to his private world, things he doesn't share.
 You see, Dave sees dead people.
 He says that the dead are with us.
 I find his glimpses interesting.
 In Glass Rainbow he sees an old paddle wheeler and the people on it beckon to him.
-Mystery lovers will like this series
+Mystery lovers will like this series.

 Rating:

-"I sometimes subscribe to the belief that all historical events occur simultaneously, like a dream in the mind of God.
+Quote: "I sometimes subscribe to the belief that all historical events occur simultaneously, like a dream in the mind of God.
 Perhaps it is only man who views time sequentially and tries to impose a solar calendar upon it.
 What if other people, both dead and unborn, are living out their lives in the same space we occupy, without our knowledge or consent?"

 1 comment: